GavinPIccione/gavinpiccione.github.io/_pages/about.md

 ---

 My research focuses on the impact of climate change on Earth's surface environments.
-I primarily investigate how polar environments and ice sheets have responded to past climate fluctuations, and how these changes influence global biogeochemical cycles and sea level.
-Additionally, I have ongoing projects examining the hydroclimate of the western U.S. and the formation of critical minerals in hydrothermal systems.
+I primarily investigate how polar environments and ice sheets have responded to past climate fluctuations, and how these changes influence global carbon and water cycles.
+Additionally, I have ongoing projects examining the hydroclimate of the western U.S., industrial metal pollution in Providence watersheds, and formation of critical minerals in hydrothermal systems.

 ---